 This might be a bit deep for such a simple topic but, I think, that the loss of respect for one another is tied into the loss of manners amongst children and teenagers.
 Teaching children the importance of manners as a contributing member of society must come along side teaching them respect for one another.

-In my house, teaching manners is important.
-Because I think manners matter.
+For this reason, my children are expected to use manners at all times.
 We eat nicely.
 We close our mouths when there is food in them.
 Most of the time.
 We don’t fart or burp… at the table.
 And so, when one of my angelic children fake burped at the other, while at the supper table, consequences needed to come.
 Oh yeah, but it gets better.
 The other (that would be my smart, 13 year old, daughter Katie) showed him up.

 To sit on the naughty step until they could properly burp three times.
-Of course, we had to utilize both steps of stairs.
+Of course, we had to utilize both steps of stairs because there was two of them.
 And Katie thought it was ridiculous.
 And hard.
 Levi couldn’t do it at all.
 He sat and sat.